Kenny Havard

-Kenneth Edward Havard, known as Kenny Havard (born March 10, 1971), is an American politician and businessman serving as the president of West Felician Parish.
+Kenneth Edward Havard, known as Kenny Havard (born March 10, 1971), is an American politician and businessman serving as the president of West Feliciana Parish.
 A Republican, he previously served as a member of the Louisiana House of Representatives from the 62nd district, which encompasses most of East and West Feliciana parishes and the northwest corner of East Baton Rouge Parish, including the city of Zachary.

 Early life and education

 A graduate of Jackson High School in Jackson, Louisiana, Havard attended ITI Technical College and Louisiana State University, both in Baton Rouge, to study industrial instrumentation and design.

 Career

 Prior to his election, he had worked for eighteen years as a manager of engineering sales and a business development executive in the petrochemical, oil, and natural gas industries.
 Havard vowed in his campaign announcement to work to "create new jobs ... streamline government and rescind current regulation that create barriers for business.
 We must encourage, not stifle, small business development."

 Havard is a member of Rotary International, the Lions Club and the East Feliciana Parish Chamber of Commerce.
 He is a member of the trade association, the Louisiana Oil and Gas Association.
 He volunteers for the Easter Seals Foundation.
 He has been a volunteer youth baseball coach and an appointed member of the Zachary Taylor Parkway Commission.